-The Commissioner has a statutory duty to publish an Annual Report every year detailing her progress against her Police and Crime Plan.
+The Commissioner produces an Annual Report each year to inform the public and our partners on the progress that has been made against her Police and Crime Plan.

 This report gives both the public and the body which oversees her work, the Police and Crime Panel, the opportunity to review her activities and work and provide their feedback.